-Roofing including roof space

-Repair category 2

-Notes Roof coverings are original and regular routine maintenance expenditure/more extensive overhaul work in the future should be anticipated.
+Roofing including roof space Repair category 2 Notes Roof coverings are original and worn in places.
+No significant defects were noted at the time of inspection.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.